awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Compute Optimizer Dashboards/Dashboards/2_deployment.md

 ### Update via CID tool

-You can update just dashboard or execute a recoursive update.
-Recoursive update will also refresh datasets vuews and table definitions.
+You can update just dashboard or execute a recursive update.
+Recursive update will also refresh datasets views and table definitions.

 For dashboard update in interactive mode: